-Formerly known as Zaire, among other names, this huge country -- the second largest in Africa by area -- is an admittedly troubled but frequently underestimated nation.
+Formerly known as Zaire, among other names, this huge country is an admittedly troubled but frequently underestimated nation.

 From high-class business hotels to an obsession with mayonnaise, here are a few things about which you might be unaware:

 1. Music is its biggest export

 Anthony Bourdain gets to fulfill his dream of traveling the Congo River.

 The country's biggest stars -- musicians such as Koffi Olomide, Papa Wemba and Werrason -- can fill the biggest clubs from Johannesburg, South Africa, to Paris as fast as Justin Bieber.

 The principle styles of music, known as Congolese rumba, soukous and ndombolo, are all accompanied by particular dances.

 Known as the "father of rumba," Wendo Kolosoy began a seven-decades long career singing while working on the barges that ply the Congo River.

 Including the megahit "Marie-Louise," his songs inspired millions of couples across the continent to take to the dance floor.

 These days the younger set has moved on to the more provocative, suggestive and energetic moves of ndombolo.
 It's loud, some would say crass, and it's extremely popular.